sanger-pathogens/Unicycler/README.md

 * For any segments where you disagree with Unicycler's multiplicity, add a `ML` tag to the GFA segment line in `001_best_spades_graph.gfa`.
 Examples:
   * If Unicycler called segment 50 single-copy but you think it's actually a 2-copy repeat, add `ML:i:2` to the end of the GFA line starting with `S    50`.
   * If Unicycler called segment 107 multi-copy but you think it's actually single-copy, add `ML:i:1` to the end of the GFA line starting with `S    107`.
-* Run Unicycler again, pointing to the same output directory.
+* Run Unicycler again, pointing to the same output directory (with your modified `001_best_spades_graph.gfa` file).
 It will take your manually assigned multiplicities into account and hopefully do better!